wmmihaa/azureiotbootcamp/labs/Lab2.md

 });
 ```

+#### Update Azure Stream Analytics

+Go back to the Stream Analytics Job eg:"ProcessingTelemetryData" which you created in Lab1.
+1. Stop the Job.
+2. Select Outputs and Add.
+Ouput alias : eg sbQueue
+Sink : Service Bus Queue
+Service bus namespace: "{Namespace you created earlier}"
+Queue name:"{Queue name you created earlier}"

+3. Change query to :
+SELECT
+    *
+INTO
+    sbQueue
+FROM
+    temperatures

+Press **Save**.

 #### Try it out

 1. On your laptop. open a new console (CTTRL+Shift+C from VS Code). and type: